top of page

 Noah's Ark, the Wilderness Tabernacle, the Tabernacle of David, Solomon's Temple, and the New Jerusalem are all

-dome-shaped.
+dome shaped.
 Noah's Ark was much bigger and more stable than we believed.
-Please remember that with no 1-for-1 biblical Hebrew words for diameter and radius, length and width do double duty for them in the proper context.
+Please remember that with no 1-to-1 biblical Hebrew words for "diameter" and "radius," "length" and "width" do double duty for them in the proper context.

 Length = Diameter